 Some types of injuries, such as injuries to the antler pedicle, can cause malformed antlers every year following the injury.
 Trauma from fighting or antler rubbing can damage the pedicle.
 This alone may not cause an abnormal antler growth, but in some cases, an abscess will develop at the point of an injury around the antler base.
 The abscess often causes more significant damage to the pedicle and, in turn, causes abnormal antler growth in subsequent years.

 Another argument against culling bucks is the lack of understanding about white-tailed deer antler genetics.
 White-tailed deer genetics, including antler genetics, are poorly understood.
-As for the trait of antler development, what is known is the dam provides as much or more genetic influence for antler development as does the sire.
-If it is possible to impact a free-ranging deer herd’s antler genetics by removing specific deer, one would also have to identify and remove the doe that produced the cull buck in question.
+As for the trait of antler development, the dam (doe) provides as much or more genetic influence for antler development as does the sire (buck).
+If it is possible to affect a free-ranging deer herd’s antler genetics by removing specific deer, one would also have to identify and remove the doe that produced the cull buck in question.
 Additionally, one would have to believe that it is possible to quickly change thousands of years of genetic development with a rifle and bow.
 It simply doesn’t work that way.